KSTarun/KSTarun/README.md

 # 👋 Hi, I’m @K.S.Tarun
-## I'm a Data Scientist at ADF.
+## I'm currently working as a Consultant at Auronova Consulting.
 ### 👀 I’m interested in learning new technologies to analyze the data and build efficient ML Models.
-### 🌱 I’m currently learning to build E2E model pipelines.
+### 🌱 I'm currently working on various credit risk models.
+I’m also learning to build E2E model pipelines.